HISTORICAL DOWNTOWN &

 Sidney became Port Orchard in 1903.
 The name of the main thoroughfare became Bay Street as it originally edged along the waterfront.
 Much of the hill had to be excavated to erect buildings on the “land” side of the street.
 Structures on the “water” side were actually built on pilings over the water.
 In 1901, there were two churches, excellent schools, and lodges of Masons, Eastern Star, Odd Fellows, Knights of Pythias, woodmen, Woodcraft, and Good Templars.
 The Sidney pier is still in use, with the marina park nearby.
 Marine access is no longer available from Frederick and Harrison streets.

 Log Cabin Museum

 The two story cabin was built by Allen Bartow in 1914 from “log boom” logs that were pulled up Sidney from Port Orchard Bay hill by oxen and draft horses from Port Orchard Bay.
 Bartow was a Civil War veteran, a newspaper man, and a retired Indian agent for the Suquamish reservation.
-He built the cabin for his wife Louse.
+He built the cabin for his wife Louise.
 The building was saved from destruction by the Sidney Museum and Arts Association in 1971.
-It features vinettes of life in Port Orchard at the turn of the century.
+It features vignettes of life in Port Orchard at the turn of the century.

 416 Sidney Avenue